youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 7: Jetpack Compose Animation.md

             // ...
 ```

 **TODO 6-2** is where we have just received a touch down event.
 We should intercept the animation if it is currently running.
-This can be done by calling `stop` on the `Animatable`.
-Note that the call is ignored if the animation is not running.
+This can be done by calling `stop` on the `Animatable`. com.example.sky.database.Note that the call is ignored if the animation is not running.

 ```
 // Wait for a touch down event.